The biggest lesson I learned from Vietnam is not to trust our own government statements. I had no idea until then that you could not rely on them.

 Meaning

-The message behind “The biggest lesson I learned from Vietnam is not to trust our own government statements.
-I had no idea until then that you could not rely on them.” revolves around wisdom.
-It suggests that wisdom grows through experience, making it relatable to many people's experiences.
+“The biggest lesson I learned from Vietnam is not to trust our own government statements.
+I had no idea until then that you could not rely on them.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.

 Theme